adriano1191/Daily-KCAL-Counter/README.md

 ## 🐷 KalorieApp

-🐽 KalorieApp - Calorie and Water Tracker for Glorious Gluttons KalorieApp is a .NET MAUI-based mobile application that helps you keep track of your daily calorie intake and water consumption, while calculating essential stats like BMI and BMR.
+🐽 KalorieApp - Calorie and Water Tracker for Glorious Gluttons<br>
+KalorieApp is a .NET MAUI-based mobile application that helps you keep track of your daily calorie intake and water consumption, while calculating essential stats like BMI and BMR.<br>
-Perfect for health-conscious people, gym rats... or just a sexy pig trying to get their life together. 🐷💧🔥
+Perfect for health-conscious people, gym rats... or just a sexy pig trying to get their life together. 🐷💧🔥<br>

-#💡 Features
+#💡 Features<br>
 🧠 User Profiles - Manage multiple users with personal data (height, weight, age, gender)<br>
 🧮 Automatic Calculations - BMI (Body Mass Index) and BMR (Basal Metabolic Rate)<br>
 🍖 Calorie Tracking - Add and review what you’ve eaten, day by day<br>